-The Most Beautiful Places to Visit in Illinois
+The Most Beautiful Places in Illinois Feature Waterfalls, Stunning Vistas, and Wildflowers

-Buckle up and hit the road for soaring architectural feats, breathtaking naturescapes, and more.
+Buckle up and hit the road for soaring architectural feats, breathtaking vistas, and more.

 Zion

-Illinois Beach State Park sits just under two hours north of the city and is a killer place for some fall and winter recreational activities.
-The park stretches 6.5 miles along Lake Michigan with expansive beach dunes, prairie full of wildlife, and 5 miles of trails where guests can hike, bike, cross-country ski, or engage in some good old fashion leaf-peeping.
-Feeling adventurous?
-Guests can camp up until December 30.
-Otherwise, the park’s Illinois Beach Hotel is a great destination for a relaxing weekend, offering rooms with beach-facing balconies to catch the most stunning sunsets and sunrises.
+Illinois Beach State Park sits just under two hours north of the city and is a killer place for some all-season recreation.
+The park stretches 6.5 miles along Lake Michigan with expansive beach dunes, prairie full of wildlife, and 5 miles of trails where guests can hike, bike, and camp.
+For those not looking to rough it, the park’s Illinois Beach Hotel is a great destination for a relaxing weekend, offering rooms with beach-facing balconies to catch the most stunning sunsets and sunrises, and its locally sourced restaurant opens for the season in April.

 Bahá'í House of Worship